cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * Clients are configured with public parameters for a set of Aggregators.
 * To submit an individual measurement, a Client shards the measurement into "input shares" and sends one input share to each Aggregator.
-* The Aggregators accept these submissions and group individual measurements into batches over which the desired aggregate statistics will be computed.

-    > CP I don't think the notion of "batch" is central to VDAFs.
-I think our
-    > overview would be cleaner if we just said that there is a set of inptus
-    > over which we want to compute some aggregate statistic.

-  For each batch, the Aggregators:
-  * Validate that the individual measurements in the batch meet the requirements of the system.
-  * Combine the input shares into "output shares" of the desired aggregate.

-      > CP This isn't quite right.
-It's more accurate to say: The Aggregators
-      > want to compute some function of the input -- call it the "aggregation
-      > function" -- and we want that each Aggregator only holds a share of the
-      > input and only gets a share of the output.
-(To be clear: Outputs from
-      > multiple evaluations of this function care combined to get the final
-      > aggregate.)
+* The aggregators verify the validity of the input shares, producing a set of output shares.
+    * Output shares are in one-to-one correspondence with the input shares.
+    * Just as each Aggregator receives one input share of each input, at the end of the validation process, each aggregator holds one output share.

-* According to the needs of the particular VDAF, Aggregators may need to exchange information among themselves as part of the validation and aggregation process.
+    * In most VDAFs, aggregators will need to exchange information among themselves as part of the validation process.

-    > CP What does this mean?
-To my read, this statement imply that, depending
-    > on the VDAF, interaction may not be necessary in order to verify output
-    > share validity.
+* Each aggregator combine the output shares across inputs in the batch to compute shares of the desired aggregate.

-* The Aggregators submit their output shares to the Collector, who combines them to obtain the aggregate result over the batch.
+* The aggregators submit their aggregate shares to the collector, who combines them to obtain the aggregate result over the batch.

 ~~~
                  +--------------+